-A filling plant-based meal using simple whole foods and some adobo seasoning makes for one delicious Southwest Quinoa Power Bowl.
-Top with a healthy, homemade honey lime dressing and this bowl will be on repeat!
-Packed with protein and fiber, plus gluten-free, and dairy-free friendly.
+A filling plant based meal using simple whole foods and some adobo seasoning makes for one delicious Southwest Quinoa Power Bowl.
+Top with a homemade honey lime dressing and this bowl will be on repeat!
+Packed with protein and fiber.

 - favorite southwest seasoning (I used adobo)

 - olive oil